FriendlyCaptcha/friendly-captcha-android/sdk/README.md

 Create a new release with the correct version number and the Github Action will automatically deploy to Maven Central.

+The Github Action is defined in `.github/workflows/publish.yml`.
+After the Github Actions job finished, the publish step generally still takes another 10 minutes to complete.

 #### Manual

 Hopefully you will usually deploy through Github Actions - but to do so manually follow these steps: